rkillickdev/plan-it-go/TESTING.md

 | ---- | :----: |
 | As a Site User I can immediately understand the purpose of the site when I arrive at the home page so that I can quickly and intuitively start planning trips [#29](https://github.com/rkillickdev/plan-it-go/issues/29) | Pass |

 `The hero image used on the home page instantly conveys the idea of plotting out places on a map, which ties into the core goal of the site which is to assist users in planning trips to destinations around the world.
-The call to action button makes it quicky and easy for the user to sign up and login, so they can start using the advanced functionality of the site`
+The call to action button makes it quick and easy for the user to sign up and login, so they can start using the advanced functionality of the site`

 | User Story | Satisfies Acceptance Criteria |
 | ---- | :----: |